 - Vinho Verde

-- Sparkling Wine/Champagne
+- Sparkling Wine or Champagne

-How To Make White Christmas Sangria:
+How to make white Christmas Sangria:

 - Then, pour the wine, ginger beer, brandy, and sugar into the pitcher and stir.
 If you stacked your fruit, whisk it all together in a large bowl or another pitcher, then transfer it to the pitcher with fruit.

-- When you’re ready to serve, pour sangria into chilled glasses, making sure each one gets some of the boozy fruit.
+- When you’re ready to serve, pour the sangria into chilled glasses, making sure each one gets some of the boozy fruit.
 Top each glass off with more ginger beer, if desired.

 LOOKING FOR MORE HOLIDAY COCKTAIL RECIPES?